New York's 100th State Assembly district

 New York's 100th State Assembly district is one of the 150 districts in the New York State Assembly.
-It has been represented by Aileen Gunther since 2003, succeeding her late husband, Jake Gunther III.
+It has been represented by Paula Kay since 2025, succeeding Aileen Gunther.
+In 2024, she announced she would not seek re-election.

 Geography

 District 100 consists of a majority of Sullivan County and a portion of northern Orange County.

+The district overlaps New York's 18th and 19th congressional districts, as well as the 42nd and 51st district of the New York State Senate.